anchal-physics/personalWebpage/_pages/HoliHai.md

 * Come in old white or light-colored clothes.
 Remember though, you might get wet.
 * Wear comfortable washable or waterproof footwear.
 I recommend crocs, jute sandals, or rubber sleepers.
 * Feel free to bring a change of clothes which you can wear out later.
-Changing rooms will be available.
+Plenty of changing rooms will be available.
 * Have a light breakfast for some energy before coming.
 But remember, lunch will be provided.
+There will be some really tasty snacks too.
 * Please avoid driving to the event.
 Parking would be a problem and I do not want designated drivers not enjoying it fully.
-Try using public transport.
+Try using public transport or metro micro ($1 rides within Pasadena).
+* People who want to uber can bring an extra sheet or towel to cover car seats for being courteous to the drivers.

+## Playlist of 2023!

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/3R9FQUST4r34s2iJYafj0f?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 ## Some past Holi photos